DFE-Digital/school-placements-beta-prototype/app/content/terms.md

 ## Hyperlinking to the Manage school placements website

 We do not object to you linking directly to pages on this site and you do not need to ask permission to do so.
 However, we do not permit our pages to be loaded into frames on your site.
-The ‘Manage school placements’ pages must be displayed in the user's entire browser window.
+The ‘Manage school placements’ pages must be displayed in the user’s entire browser window.

-You may not charge your website's users to click on a link to any page on the Service.
+You may not charge your website’s users to click on a link to any page on the Service.

 ## Third Party Content and Hyperlinking from the Service